DFHack/dfhack/docs/plugins/autolabor.rst

     logging level using the `debugfilter<debug>` command (setting either ``debug`` or ``trace`` level for the ``cycle`` mode) but be warned that this may generate a large amount of console spam, especially in a large fort.

-    When it is enabled, autolabor automatically disables the work detail system.
-You cannot use autolabor and work details at the same time.
-If you attempt to open the work detail screen while autolabor is active, a warning box should appear advising you that autolabor is managing labors and preventing you from making any changes on that screen.
+    When it is enabled in legacy mode, autolabor automatically disables the work detail system.
+You cannot use legacy autolabor and work details at the same time.
+The DFHack overlay panel on the work details screen (the same panel that provides the `gui/settings-manager` save/load buttons) shows the active mode and warns you when legacy mode is preventing changes on that screen from taking effect.

-    Finally, should you disable autolabor, autolabor will automatically reenable the vanilla work detail system.
+    Should you disable autolabor or switch to modern mode, the vanilla work detail system is automatically reenabled and all citizens' labors are recomputed from the work details.
-    However, the work detail system only updates labors when the work detail screen is open and some change is made on that screen.
-Therefore, if you choose to disable autolabor, you should probably immediately thereafter open the work details screen and make some change to force the game to recompute all labor assignments based on the vanilla algorithm.
-At this time, it is not possible for autolabor to do this automatically.

 Usage
 -----

 ::

-    enable autolabor
+    autolabor enable

 Anything beyond this is optional - autolabor works well with the default settings.
 Once you have enabled it in a fortress, it stays enabled until you